 Kashmiri red chili powder is made from dried Kashmiri chilies.
 Origins of Kashmir, India, the Kashmiri chilies are red wrinkly when dried and they produce a bright red chili powder with moderate heat.
 Kashmiri chili powder has a smoky flavor to it.

 SUBSTITUTE FOR KASHMIRI CHILI POWDER

 I have tried cooking my Masala Potatoes-Rai wale Aloo recipe thousands of times throughout my life and it never seems to disappoint me.
-My husband and his family aren’t Indian so I tend to experiment a lot with different substitutions for red chili powder.
+My husband and his family aren't Indian so I tend to experiment a lot with different substitutions for red chili powder.
 Years ago when we lived with my in-laws I used to try different substitutes for hot Indian spices lol.
-I have tried different Paprikas to substitute for red chili powder and I find Hungarian smoked Paprika to be the best substitute for Kashmiri chili powder for a non-spicy version.
-So, If you find that chili powder isn’t for you then try using red smoked paprika.
+I have tried different Paprika to substitute for red chili powder and I find Hungarian Smoked or Sweet Paprika to be the best substitute for Kashmiri chili powder for a non-spicy version.
+So, If you find that chili powder isn't for you then try using red Smoked or Sweet paprika.
 It works wonders as well.
 Although, I prefer Kashmiri chili powder over any other substitution for an authentic taste.

 I have always said, there is something magical about a mother's food.
 I hope you experienced that in your life.
 If you haven't had that opportunity to do so, then start with my mother's recipe to feel the warmth and love that comes from mother's food.

 - 1 teaspoon Mustard seeds

 - 1 ½ teaspoon Ginger-Garlic paste